HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 If the Project Leads fail to reach [rough consensus](https://tools.ietf.org/html/rfc7282) within the specified timebox, then the draft MUST be escalated to Oversight for consultation.

-When consensus is reached, the Roadmap is submitted as a pull request to the *dcp-community* repo and follows the DCP RFC process for a *Governance* RFC starting with [community review](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md#reviewing-rfcs).
+When consensus is reached, the Roadmap is submitted as a pull request to the *dcp-community* repository and follows the DCP RFC process for a *Governance* RFC starting with [community review](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md#reviewing-rfcs).

 The Roadmap Shepherd MUST be assigned as the Shepherd for the RFC and ensure that the Project Leads (Authors) respond to comments, answer questions, and update the Roadmap RFC as required.